-- To document the values already in use. - To provide a mechanism to document future assignments through the creation of a new IANA "Post-Stack First Nibble" registry and describe the relationship between it and the IANA "IP Version Numbers" registry [RFC2780]. - Provide a method for tracking usage by requiring more detailed documentation. - To stress the importance that any MPLS packet not carrying plain IPv4 or IPv6 packets contains a PSH, including any new version of IP (Section 2.4).
+- To document the values already in use. - To provide a mechanism to document future assignments through the creation of a new IANA "Post-Stack First Nibble" registry and describe the relationship between it and the IANA "IP Version Numbers" registry [RFC2780]. - Provide a method for tracking usage by requiring more detailed documentation. - To stress that any MPLS packet not carrying plain IPv4 or IPv6 packets contains a PSH.
+This also applies to packets of any new version of IP (see Section 2.4).

-Section 2.1.1 of this document includes an analysis of load-balancing techniques; based on this, Section 2.1.1.1 introduces a requirement that deprecates the use of the heuristic and recommends using a dedicated label value for load balancing.
+Section 2.1.1 of this document includes an analysis of load-balancing techniques; based on this, Section 2.1.1.1 introduces a requirement that deprecates the use of the heuristic method for identifying the type of packet encapsulated in MPLS and recommends using a dedicated label value for load balancing.
 The intent is for legacy routers to continue operating as they have, with no new problems introduced as a result of this document.
-However, new implementations that follow this document enable a more robust network operation.
+However, new implementations that follow this document enable more robust network operation.